stabix/stabix/doc/data_from_paper.rst

 Kacher and Robertson (2012) ............................

 Kacher and Robertson analyzed slip transfer in 304 stainless steel (FCC structure), using in situ TEM deformation [#KacherRobertson_2012]_.
 In this work, a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22, -2] is characterized.
 Dislocation/grain boundary interactions are analysed and knowing the incoming system, the magnitude of residual dislocation Burgers vector is plotted in function of possible outgoing systems.
 Calculations are reproduced using the |matlab| toolbox and obtained values are compared to Kacher's results (see Figure 1).

   .. figure:: ./_pictures/data_from_papers/Kacher2012_barcharts.png
    :scale: 40 %
    :align: center

-   *Figure 1 : a) Plot of a bicrystal with a misorientation angle of 36° and misorientation axis of [-11, -22, -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Matlab toolbox.*
+   *Figure 1 : a) Plot of a bicrystal with a misorientation angle of 36°and misorientation axis of [-11, -22, -2] from Kacher's paper. b) Magnitude of residual Burgers vector given in Kacher's paper compared to values calculated with the Matlab toolbox.*

 Patriarca et al. (2013)
 ........................

-Patriarca et al. analysed the deformation response of a FeCr polycrystal (BCC structure) by a combination of EBSD and digital image correlation
-(DIC) characterizations [#Patriarca_2013]_.
+Patriarca et al. analysed the deformation response of a FeCr polycrystal (BCC structure) by a combination of EBSD and digital image correlation (DIC) characterizations [#Patriarca_2013]_.
 The magnitude of residual dislocation Burgers vector is plotted for numerous grain boundaries, knowing incoming and outgoing slips.
-Calculations are reproduced using the |matlab| toolbox and results are compared to Patriarca's results (see Figure 2).
+Calculations are reproduced using the |matlab|
+toolbox and results are compared to Patriarca's results (see Figure 2).

   .. figure:: ./_pictures/data_from_papers/Patriarca2013_barcharts_cropped.png
    :scale: 20 %